Mexico City in 4 Days: An Itinerary for 2024

 The ruins of Teotihuacan are only 25 miles northeast of Mexico City, and are 2,000 years old.
 As a UNESCO World Heritage Site, the remains of the ancient civilization (once the largest ‘city’ in the Americas) are preserved yet widely open to visitors today.

-➡️ Book a Tour: Private Tour from Mexico City to Teotihuacan
+➡️ Private Tour: Mexico City to Teotihuacan

 You can see the Pyramid of the Moon and the Pyramid of the Sun, as excavation and research work continues there today.